Watershed approach to restoring and protecting water quality

 Benefits of the watershed approach

 MPCA adopted the watershed approach in 2008, as recommended by the Clean Water Council and directed by the Minnesota Legislature.
-A significant share of the funding for water quality management is provided by the Minnesota Clean Water Fund established in 2008.
+A significant share of the funding for water quality management is provided by the Minnesota Clean Water Fund.

-The cyclical watershed approach allows efficient and effective use of public resources in addressing water quality challenges across the state.
+The improved system allows efficient and effective use of public resources in addressing water quality challenges across the state.
 Concentrating efforts at the major watershed scale ensures:

-- ongoing, predictable cycle for water quality management and evaluation
+- an ongoing, predictable cycle for water quality management and evaluation

-- more efficient approach for addressing water quality impairments
+- a more efficient approach to addressing impairments

-- common framework for monitoring, assessments, setting required pollutant reductions, and implementation strategies
+- a common framework for monitoring, TMDL studies, assessments, setting required pollutant reductions, and implementation strategies

 - improved collaboration and innovation